amatov/FragmentomicsSubclinicalDisease/README.md

 1. Cancer vs healthy:

-- Healthy individuals and cancer patients exhibit differences for particular fragment lengths (classification of new clinical samples).
+- Healthy individuals and cancer patients exhibit differences for particular fragment lengths (classification of new clinical samples and early detection of disease).
 - We measure two to three peaks (see [KLD_CRC_FRL.pdf](https://gitlab.com/amatov/dnafrl/-/blob/master/KLD_CRC_FRL.pdf)) on the divergence histogram (identify the disease stage).

 2. Cancer vs cancer: